AnswerDotAI/gpu.cpp/README.md

 implementations](https://github.com/gpuweb/gpuweb/wiki/Implementation-Status),
 it does not necessitate programs to be running on the web in a browser.

-The library provides a small set of composable functions and types that make WebGPU compute much easier to work with, while keeping abstractions minimal and transparent.
+gpu.cpp provides a minimal set of composable functions and types that make WebGPU compute simple and concise to work with for GPU compute R&D use cases, while keeping abstractions minimal and transparent.

-The goal of gpu.cpp is to make integrating portable, low-level GPU computations into projects simple and concise.

 # Hello World: A GELU Kernel

-Here's an GELU kernel implemented (based on the CUDA implementation of [llm.c](https://github.com/karpathy/llm.c) as an on-device WGSL shader and invoked from the host using this library.
+Here's an GELU kernel implemented (based on the CUDA implementation of [llm.c](https://github.com/karpathy/llm.c)) as an on-device WGSL shader and invoked from the host using this library.

 ```